Geoffrey Gersten

 About Geoffrey Gersten:

-Geoffrey Gersten elevates quotidian mid-20th-century images to iconic status by faithfully portraying them in oils on larger-than-life-sized canvases.
-He often then adds abstract or Pop-inspired touches — from colorful confetti-like splatters to painstakingly rendered polka dots — that joyfully infuse fresh energy into scenes of everyday life.
+Geoffrey Gersten elevates once quotidian mid-20th-century objects and memories to iconic status by faithfully portraying them in oils on larger-than-life-sized canvases.
+He often then bejewels his linen surfaces with a confetti of macro detail and colored light along painstakingly rendered torn paper edges that joyfully infuse fresh energy into scenes of bygone everyday life.
 The overall effect may sometimes feel photorealistic.
 But then, as viewers are drawn ever closer, Gersten’s brushwork reveals itself in areas of luscious impasto, pleasing the eye with his virtuoso handling of the paint itself.
 The results are nothing short of “a masterly oil-on-canvas tightrope act,” as Gersten’s work was described in a recent article in Western Art & Architecture magazine.

 Such a combination of contemporary sensibilities and classical techniques stems from the Arizona-based artist’s unconventional background.
 Born in 1986, he trained initially as a teen virtuoso in computer-aided design, recruited straight out of high school into a promising career with Honeywell as a 3D designer of precision tools for aviation manufacturing.
 But ultimately, the lack of creativity in that career path led him to leave the tech world for fine art.
 Entirely self-taught through intensive research and exhaustive practice over more than a decade, he delved deeply into the techniques used by masters of the Dutch and Flemish Golden Age, including Rembrandt, Frans Hals, Johannes Vermeer, and Jan Van Eyck, “trying to figure out how to use their techniques for the subjects I wanted paint.”